 All of a sudden, Sofya Semyonovna Marmeladov (Sonia) enters the room.

 At first, Raskolnikov doesn't know who she is.
-She's very young, and is dressed today in a simple dress, though still carrying her sun umbrella.
+She's very young and is today dressed in a simple dress, though she's still carrying her sun umbrella.

 He recognizes her and finds her a seat.

 Sonia is dying of embarrassment.
 She didn't expect all these people to be there.

 Her mother sent her to invite Raskolnikov to Marmeladov's funeral.

 After promising to try to attend, he introduces Sonia to his mother and sister.